JoshPattman/jpf/README.md

 # `jpf` - A Lightweight Framework for AI-Powered Applications

 jpf is a Go library for building lightweight AI-powered applications.
 It provides essential building blocks, including model construction, embedding generation, and robust LLM interaction interfaces, enabling you to craft custom solutions without the bloat.

-It is aimed at using AI as a tool - not as a chatbot.
+jpf is aimed at using AI as a tool - not as a chatbot (this is not to say you cannot use it to make a chatbot, however there is no framework provided for this yet).
+It focusses on adding AI features locally, as opposed to relying too heavily on external APIs - this makes the package particularly flexible when switching models or providers.

 ## Features